equivalent/scrapbook2/archive/blogs/2016-12-12-put-vs-patch-vs-your-firewal.md

 > The term "500-mile problem" refers
 > to a hilarious article [The case of the 500-mile email](https://www.ibiblio.org/harris/500milemail.html).
 > It's a story of how sys-admin received a bug report that *"emails are not
-> being deliverd over 500 miles"* and it's probably the best example of how non-deterministic computers really are
+> being delivered over 500 miles"* and it's probably the best example of how non-deterministic computers really are
 > because they are made by people.

 ## The story